AMACB/HSCTF-2020-writeups/Treecache_2/Treecache2.md

 0000000000000000      0000000000000000
 ...
 ```
-Now, free the bottom chunk onto the tcache freelist.
+Now, we free the bottom chunk onto the tcache freelist.
 This will make tcache store the pointer to the next chunk inside of the freed chunk.
 ```
 0000000000000000      0000000000000021
 0000000000000000      0000000000000000